HTML and iPhone/Android calculate in the browser

 - This solution provides off-line calculation.
 With SpreadsheetConverter iPhone/Android, it may be crucial that the calculator works also without a network connection.
 SpreadsheetConverter even allows you to submit electronic forms while offline.

-With the Node.js and ASP.NET flavors of the product, all calculations are performed on the server.
+With the Node.js flavor of the product, all calculations are performed on the server.
 Special code snippets in the web page act as conduits between the web page and the server.

 In order to get the best graphical experience, we use a technology called AJAX to update the web page in the background.
 The user experience is unchanged, since the cells immediately show updated values.

 - Placing the spreadsheet’s formulas on the server effectively hides them from the end user.
 It is not possible to download the program components from the server.

 - For very large spreadsheets, the calculations run faster, especially if only a part of the spreadsheet is visible on the web page.

 - Thanks to AJAX technology, SpreadsheetConverter can create a very responsive user interface also for server-based applications.
 Read more about AJAX in Wikipedia.